Extensive experience, fresh perspectives

 Luisa Kinzius 梦洁

-Luisa Kinzius, Consultant, is a specialist on Chinese market regulation.
+Luisa Kinzius, Project Leader, is a specialist on Chinese market regulation.
 She extensively worked on projects analyzing the impact of big-data enabled market regulation and regulatory ratings on companies.
 She also observes the current trends in China’s FinTech industry as well as emerging blockchain-based business models.
 Prior to Sinolytics she worked at the Rhodium Group, NYC, focusing on foreign investment activities in China.
 She holds a M.Sc.in Economics from the LMU Munich and a B.Sc in Economics from the University of Mannheim.
 During her studies she spend one year studying Economics and Chinese at the Nanjing University.

 Tiffany Wong 黄亭嘉